tylerbakke/MarkupPy/README.md

 The code is in the public domain.

-Version: 1.10 as of 16 March 2015.
+Version: 1.12 as of 12 July 2017.

-Documentation and further info is at http://markup.sourceforge.net/
+Documentation and further info is at https://tylerbakke.github.io/MarkupPy/

-Please send bug reports, feature requests, enhancement ideas or questions to nogradi at gmail dot com.
+Please send bug reports, feature requests, enhancement ideas or questions to tylerbakke@gmail.com.

-Installation: Run "pip install markup.py" from the terminal.
+Installation: Run "pip install MarkupPy" from the terminal.